mikegcoleman/hybrid-workshop/README.md

    --detach=true \
    --name windows_tweet_app \
    --constraint 'node.platform.os == windows' \
-   mikegcoleman/windows_tweet_app
+   <your docker id>/windows_tweet_app
 ```
 > **Note**: In this case we set the constraint to 'node.platform.os == windows' to ensure the service is only started on a Windows-based host.

 > **Note**: You'll notice the format for publishing the network ports are different with our Windows application.
-That's because that this time Windows does not support the integrated ingress load balancing, and we need to expost the ports in "host mode".
+That's because that this time Windows does not support the integrated ingress load balancing, and we need to expose the ports in "host mode".
 See the Docker documentation for more information on host mode.

+#### Check the service

 Use `docker service ls` to see if your service is running: